juanclopgar97/python_sharp/README.md

         #logic when the name change (if any)
         self._namechanged_callbacks() #external logic
 ```
-Inside of this method the own logic and external logic of the event can be implented, in other words, What as a Person I need to do when my name changes? (own logic), and after, attend external logic (To do list) instruction provided by other objects or parts of the code.
-What others needs to do when my name changes?
+Inside of this method the own internal and external logic when the name change must be implemented, in other words, *What as a Person I need to do when my name changes?* (own/internal logic), and after, attend external logic (To do list) in other words instructionss provided by other objects or parts of the code. *What others needs to do when my name changes?*

 In this case the class Person doesn't need to do "something" when the name changes (internal logic), so we only need to execute the external logic (execute the delegate)

-Now we have a way to add/remove subscribers and trigger the event, however, you might notice the code above is not exactly the same as the example code, this is because despite the event is now implemented and working is not following a CONVENTION as a good practice.
+Now we have a way to add/remove subscribers and trigger the event, however, you might notice the code above is not exactly the same as the example code, this is because despite the event is now implemented and working is not following a good practice CONVENTION.
 So even with a working code, is HIGHLY RECOMMENDED follow next convention:

 ```python
       @Name.setter